 How to Get There

 Puerto Viejo is actually the most southernpoint of Conchal beach.
-You can get there via Playa Conchal by walking all the way past the estuary or by driving there directly through the local towns.
+You can get there via Playa Conchal by walking all the way past the estuary or by driving there directly through Matapalo.

 You can use Google Maps or Waze and look for Puerto Viejo Guanacaste to set as your destination.
 When you reach the beach, you can park under the trees.

 Puerto Viejo beach is just lovely.
-It has soft sand and swimmable waves, though it is also a bit rocky.
+It has soft sand and swimmable waves.

-- During high tide, it comes up pretty high so best time to visit would be low to mid tide.
+During high tide, it comes up pretty high so best time to visit would be low to mid tide.
+This beach is very nice for swimming.

 Read about other beaches like Puerto Viejo in the posts below!